 This paper gives a brief overview of an updated worldwide distribution of 91 taxa of dinoflagellate cysts, highlighting the following observations:

-Of the 91 taxa that were studied here, their global distribution shows that only three modern species (Brigantedinium species, Operculodinium centrocarpum sensu Wall and Dale 1966 and some species of Spiniferites) dominate cyst assemblages worldwide and as such, they can not really be used as environmental indicators on their own.
+Of the 91 taxa that were studied here, their global distribution shows that only three modern taxa (Brigantedinium species, Operculodinium centrocarpum sensu Wall and Dale 1966 and some species of Spiniferites) dominate cyst assemblages worldwide.
+We therefore would cautiously recommend to not consider them as key-indicator taxa as previously done, and to interpret their occurrence in fossil sediments in combination with the full assemblage

-Only a few species are truly restricted geographically, such as Stelladinium robustum in the Indian Ocean and Peridinium ponticum taxa in the Black Sea-Caspian Sea corridor (other taxa from this region are relicts of the former pan-Eurasian Paratethyan Sea, e.g Impagidinium caspienense, Spiniferites cruciformis), although recent studies have highlighted recent dispersal possibly linked to human activities.
+Only a few species are truly restricted geographically, such as Stelladinium robustum in the Indian Ocean and Peridinium ponticum in the Black Sea-Caspian Sea corridor (other taxa from this region are relicts of the former pan-Eurasian Paratethyan Sea, e.g., Impagidinium caspienense, Spiniferites cruciformis), although recent studies have highlighted recent dispersal possibly linked to human activities.

-Only three true bipolar species were identified — Islandinium minutum, Impagidinium pallidum and Polarella glacialis — but recent studies raise questions about cryptic species and morphological identification issues.
-Although there is no ambiguity with regards to the identification of I. pallidum, the recent finding of new Islandinium species suggests higher diversity in this group, which would urge us to proceed with further culture experiment and phylogeny for Antarctic specimens.
+Only three true bipolar species were identified — Islandinium minutum, Impagidinium pallidum and cyst of Polarella glacialis — but recent studies raise questions about cryptic species and morphological identification issues.
+Although there is no ambiguity with regards to the identification of I. pallidum, the recent finding of new Islandinium and morphologically similar species suggests higher diversity in this group, which would urge us to proceed with further culture experiments and phylogeny especially for Antarctic specimens, for which we have little information.

-The global distribution confirms the relatively rich diversity in environments where other paleoceanographic tracers are rare or monospecific, in particular in polar environments or enclosed seas.
+The global distribution confirms the relatively rich diversity in environments where other palaeoceanographic tracers are rare or monospecific, in particular in polar environments or enclosed seas.

-This global overview highlights the need to for more information from oceanic sites, in particular pelagic regions of the Pacific and Indian Oceans.
+This global overview highlights the need for more information from oceanic sites, in particular pelagic regions of the Pacific and Indian Oceans.

 Further information on cyst production beneath Arctic sea ice, seasonal and perennial would help to better understand life history of these important primary producers.

+Acknowledgements

+We are very grateful for the constructive comments from two anonymous reviewers, and warmly thank the Editor-in-Chief for his support and the Guest Editors of the Special Issue for inviting this paper.

 Funding